justaksi7/b2b-sap-payment-bridge/readme.md

   [View OpenAPI spec](https://code.fbi.h-da.de/aksel.kenanov/visual-computing-ak/-/blob/master/openapi.yaml?ref_type=heads)

 ## AsyncAPI events specification
+### In the following you will find the message brokerage channels documentation for this project including: process flow, event schemas and a Webhook example.
 ### You can view the AsyncAPI events documentation by clicking on the linkt below:
   [View the AsyncAPI spec](https://justaksi7.github.io/b2b-sap-payment-bridge/)